OMaraLab/MD_run_scripts/README.md

 # MD_run_scripts
 Standard scripts, MDP files and other documentation for running MD simulations

+## Useful stuff

+`useful_stuff` contains a guide to setting up a workstation, and broadly useful files like the group's `.vmdrc` file.

 ## MDP files

 MDP files for standard system setups will be stored in `.mdp`